Azure/azure-sdk-for-go/sdk/internal/perf/README.md

 ```

 #### `PerfTest` Interface
 The `PerfTest` interface is an interface that is responsible for running a single performance test.
 Each performance test in run within a single `goroutine`, these `goroutine`s are created by the `perf` framework.
-The `Run` method is the method that is being measured and the `Cleanup` method is responsible for cleanup work after each goroutine.
+The `Run` method is the method that is being measured and the `Cleanup` method is responsible for cleanup work after each goroutine completes or errors out.

 ```go
 func (m *uploadPerfTest) Run(ctx context.Context) error {